Bolivar station (Paris Métro)

 Bolivar ([bɔlivaʁ]) is a station on 7bis of the Paris Métro in the 19th arrondissement.
-It is named after the nearby avenue Simon Bolivar, which is turn was named after Simón Bolívar (1783–1830), liberator of several South American countries.
+It is named after the nearby avenue Simon Bolivar, which in turn was named after Simón Bolívar (1783–1830), liberator of several South American countries.

 History

 The station opened on 18 July 1911, 6 months the opening of a branch of line 7 from Louis Blanc to Pré Saint-Gervais on 18 January 1911.
 On 3 December 1967 this branch was separated from line 7, becoming line 7bis.

 During the World War I, the station, like other deep metro stations was converted into an air raid shelter.
 During a violent bomb attack on 11 March 1918, the local population rushed to the shelter in panic and tried to enter it down the stairs of an exit that led to gates that only opened to the outside.
 The first rows of the crowd were crushed or suffocated by those behind them, and were eventually trampled when the doors finally broke under pressure.
 76 people died in this incident.
 As a result, all gates on the métro are now designed to open inwards as well as outwards.

-As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised with the corridors being completed in 16 December 2008 and its platforms in 2009.
+As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised with the corridors being completed on 16 December 2008 and its platforms in 2009.